cloudfoundry-attic/bosh-notes/proposals/registry-removal.md

 - if cpi_api_version>=2 && sc_api_version>=2
   - create_vm doesnt change
     - except we want to save return values
-  - attach_disk changes to pass saved return values from create_vm
+  - attach_disk return values are sent to mount_disk
   - detach_disk doesnt change
     - director to keep track of disks
   - call agent with new agent signatures